dagimg-dot/cjx-cli-tool/README.md

     - Download the zip file in the assets section
 2. Extract the zip file
 3. Open the **cjx** folder inside the extracted folder
 4. Open terminal (`command prompt is recommended` ) inside the `cjx` folder and type `cjx init` to initialize your CJX CLI.
-You should see the following output: **`CJX CLI initialized successfully`**
+You should see the following output:
-5. Type `cjx set-path` to set the path of the CJX CLI.
-You should see the following output: **`CJX CLI path successfully set to <Your current directory>`**
+    - **`CJX CLI initialized successfully`**
-5. Copy the path of the cjx folder inside the extracted folder
+    - **`CJX CLI path successfully set to <Your current directory>`**
-6. Add the path you copied to your PATH environment variable
+    - **`CJX CLI added to the environment variables successfully`**
-7. Open a new terminal and type `cjx` to check if it is installed correctly.
+5. Open a new terminal and type `cjx` to check if it is installed correctly.
 If it is installed correctly, you should see the following output: **`CJX CLI`** and other paragraph that explains how to use the CLI.
-8. You can type `cjx -h` to see all the commands available.
+6. You can type `cjx -h` to see all the commands available.
-9. Now you can use cjx to setup your JavaFX development environment
+7. Now you can use cjx to setup your JavaFX development environment

 ## Setup your JavaFX development environment